What is a Letter of Credit?

 - Related Commercial documents – Certificate of Inception

-Bank Guarantee vs. Letter of Credit: What’s the Difference?
+Bank Guarantee (BG) vs. Letter of Credit (LC)

-Bank Guarantee is much more similar to Letter of Credit but there is one major difference between them is that the process of letter of credit will proceed even if the buyer defaults in payment.
-However, in case of Bank Guarantee the bank reduces the loss incurred, if the transaction is not performing as per plan.
+Bank Guarantee (BG) is much more similar to Letter of Credit but there is one major difference between them is that the process of the letter of credit will proceed even if the buyer defaults in payment.
+However, in the case of a BG, the bank reduces the loss incurred, if the transaction is not performing as per plan.

-Loan is a lump sum amount borrowed to be repaid in a defined period of time in the form of EMIs.
+The loan is a lump sum amount borrowed to be repaid in a defined period of time in the form of EMIs.
 Letter of Credit is a credit or loan limit sanctioned by a bank to the borrower in which the borrower has an option of withdrawing small portions from the total sanctioned limit.
-With loan there is no guarantor whereas in case of letter of credit, the bank becomes the guarantor for the buyer.
+With a loan, there is no guarantor whereas, in the case of a letter of credit, the bank becomes the guarantor for the buyer.

-Applicant is the buyer (importer) of the goods and services on whose behalf the letter of credit is issued.
+- An applicant is the buyer (importer) of the goods and services on whose behalf the letter of credit is issued

-Issuing bank is the bank that issues the letter of credit and assures that the bank will pay on behalf of the applicant.
-Usually the issuing bank is an Indian bank where the applicant holds an account.
+- The issuing bank is the bank that issues the letter of credit and assures that the bank will pay on behalf of the applicant.
+Usually, the issuing bank is an Indian bank where the applicant holds an account

-Beneficiary is the seller (exporter) of goods and services in whose favor the letter of credit is issued.
+- The beneficiary is the seller (exporter) of goods and services in whose favor the letter of credit is issued.
 The beneficiary exports the goods on behalf of the issued letter and receives the payment later.
-Beneficiary is generally an overseas business partner of the applicant.
+The beneficiary is generally an overseas business partner of the applicant

-Nominated Bank is an international bank in the exporter’s country that is authorized by Indian bank to receive or negotiate the documents and pays the amount to the exporter under the line of credit.
+- Nominated Bank is an international bank in the exporter’s country that is authorized by the Indian bank to receive or negotiate the documents and pays the amount to the exporter under the line of credit

 To get a letter of credit, certain documents are to be provided by the consumer to the issuing bank (Indian Bank).
 This letter guarantees the seller that the payment shall be made in case the buyer is unable to pay.
-Bank is at risk, if this happens but there is also an advisory bank (Indian bank) at rescue that pays on behalf of issuing bank.
+The bank is at risk if this happens but there is also an advisory bank (Indian Bank) at the rescue that pays on behalf of issuing bank.

-It is commonly divided into two categories, such as commercial and standby letter of credit.
-Wherein commercial is considered as primary instrument and standby letter of credit is secondary.
+It is commonly divided into two categories, such as Commercial and Standby Letter of Credit.
+Wherein commercial is considered as a primary instrument and standby letter of credit is secondary.

 Q. What are the benefits of a Letter of Credit?

 Ans.
-Below mentioned are the benefits of Letter of Credit:
+Below mentioned are the benefits of a Letter of Credit:

-- Acts a credit certificate for buyer in form of ‘Bill of Exchange’
+- Acts as a Credit Certificate for the buyer in form of a ‘Bill of Exchange’

-- No risk for Seller, receives money on fulfilling terms
+- No risk for Seller receiving money on fulfilling terms

 - Bank being a guarantor, payment is secured

 Ans.
-There are several risks involved in the process of Letter of Credit that are as follows:
+There are several risks involved in the process of a Letter of Credit that is as follows:

 - Non-delivery of Goods